Columbia University

-Columbia University (colloquially known as Columbia; officially as Columbia University in the City of New York) is a private Ivy League research university in New York City.
-Established in 1754 as King's College on the grounds of Trinity Church in Manhattan, it is the oldest institution of higher education in New York, the fifth-oldest in the United States, and one of nine colonial colleges founded prior to the Declaration of Independence.
+Columbia University in the City of New York, commonly referred to as Columbia University, is a private Ivy League research university in New York City.
+It was first established in 1754 as King's College by royal charter under George II of Great Britain on the grounds of Trinity Church in Manhattan.

-Columbia was established by royal charter under George II of Great Britain.
-It was renamed Columbia College in 1784 following the American Revolution, and in 1787 was placed under a private board of trustees headed by former students Alexander Hamilton and John Jay.
+The university was renamed Columbia College in 1784 following the American Revolution, and in 1787 was placed under a private board of trustees headed by former students Alexander Hamilton and John Jay.
 In 1896, the campus was moved to its current location in Morningside Heights and renamed Columbia University.

-Columbia scientists and scholars have played a pivotal role in scientific breakthroughs including brain-computer interface; the laser and maser; nuclear magnetic resonance; the first nuclear pile; the first nuclear fission reaction in the Americas; the first evidence for plate tectonics and continental drift; and much of the initial research and planning for the Manhattan Project during World War II.
+It is the oldest institution of higher education in New York and the fifth-oldest in the United States.

-Columbia is organized into twenty schools, including four undergraduate schools and 16 graduate schools.
+Columbia is organized into twenty schools, including three undergraduate schools and sixteen graduate schools.
 The university's research efforts include the Lamont–Doherty Earth Observatory, the Goddard Institute for Space Studies, and accelerator laboratories with Big Tech firms such as Amazon and IBM.
 Columbia is a founding member of the Association of American Universities and was the first school in the United States to grant the MD degree.
-The university also annually administers the Pulitzer Prize.
-With over 15 million volumes, Columbia University Library is the third-largest private research library in the United States.
+The university also administers and annually awards the Pulitzer Prize.

+Columbia scientists and scholars have played a pivotal role in scientific breakthroughs including brain–computer interface; the laser and maser; nuclear magnetic resonance; the first nuclear pile; the first nuclear fission reaction in the Americas; the first evidence for plate tectonics and continental drift; and much of the initial research and planning for the Manhattan Project during World War II.